lucaslobao/battleship-udp-java/README.md

 The project deals with a battleship implementation using datagrams and java language

-Initialy builded on a single java class, the game has issues on the turn loop
+Initialy builded on a single java class, the game has some issues on Input exceptions

 Last but not least, i've used this Java Progressive article for help me on how to build the board: http://www.progressivejava.net/2012/10/Battleship-game-in-Java--How-to-program25.html